dams/dams.github.com/_drafts/p5-mop-external-feedback.markdown

 sub foo is exportable { ... }
 ```

-But that is not yet impemented.
+But that is not yet implemented.

 ## Inside Out objects versus blessed structure objects